Biosynthetics Round Table

 BIO SYNTHETICS ROUND TABLE

-The 2019 Biosynthetics Round Table Summit will take place in Vancouver, BC between 15-18 October (exact date and time TBC) during Textile Exchange’s 2019 Textile Sustainability Conference.
+The 2019 Biosynthetics Round Table Summit will take place in Vancouver on October 15 during Textile Exchange’s 2019 Textile Sustainability Conference.

 HIGHLIGHTS FROM THE 2018 BIOSYNTHETICS ROUND TABLE IN MILAN

 More than 80 stakeholders with different expertise and backgrounds including suppliers, brands and researchers participated in the multi-stakeholder Biosynthetics Round Table Summit at Textile Exchange’s Textile Sustainability Conference in Milan on October 22, 2018, which was kindly sponsored by Fulgar and Virent.
 The meeting was hosted by Norrøna’s Brad Boren, Chair of Textile Exchange’s Biosynthetics Working, with support from Sophia Opperskalski of Textile Exchange.

 See Full Agenda